 My hair is thin but has a naturally wavy, awkward texture.
 I rarely wear it natural because it tends to fall flat no matter what I do to it.
 Thank you for your help! — Rebecca

-A: Rebecca, I agree with you.
-You should definitely go blonder.
+A: Rebecca, thank you for sending along your request for a hair consultation.
+I agree with you.
+You should definitely think about going blonder.

 The red needs to go.
 It's too punky, too harsh—and it's not doing anything for your skin.
 Your hair and skin are fighting, and the hair is winning.
 In other words, I'm staring at your hair, when I should be noticing your skin.